ugonnaagwu/practicechangeremote/Stretch topics/ReactRouter.md

       )
 ```

-* **useHistory** - provides access to the history instance that may be used to navigate. history referes to the browser history.
+* **useHistory** - provides access to the history instance that may be used to navigate. history refers to the browser history.

 history objects have the following properties and methods: